 - If the umpire or the assistant interrupts during a match.

-- You fail to deliver a service or a return due to some outside occurrence that is beyond your control, then the umpire may call it “let”.
+- If you fail to deliver a service or a return due to some outside occurrence that is beyond your control, then the umpire may call it “let”.

 - There is no rule on the number of consecutive ‘let’ services.
 So, there is no limit on let service in table tennis.
 If your service is legal, you will always get the chance to serve again.